Dear Prospective Student:

 An additional strength of our program is that between the junior and senior year, a summer internship is mandatory to further expose students to various biomedical applications.
 These internships can range from summer research at another university, medical school, and industry to a service project such as Mercy Ships.

 I hope you can see that our program is not only founded on a strong interdisciplinary engineering core but also built on specialized preparation for industrial work or further education.
-For more information, e-mail either Dr. Roger Gonzalez or Dr. Paul Leiffer (BME Professors) or continue to browse our website.
+For more information, Dr. Paul Leiffer (BME Professor) or continue to browse our website.

 May the Lord lead you in your next steps.